 The Venafi/CSRI research couldn’t confirm similar demand for TLS, VPN and SSH keys and certificates, Warren said, but he suspects it exists alongside sales for code signing certificates.

 A separate study by a team of University of Maryland researchers pointed to a higher number of digitally signed malware than previously known, Hacker News reported.
 Of 325 signed malware samples examined, some 42 percent had malformed digital signatures.
-“Simply copying an Authenticode signature from a legitimate sample to an unsigned malware sample may help the malware bypass [anti-virus] detection,” the researchers reportedly said.
+"Simply copying an Authenticode signature from a legitimate sample to an unsigned malware sample may help the malware bypass detection," the researchers reportedly said.